bishopb/clitest/README.md

     ✓ Should produce valid spec output for multiple suites ✓ Should produce verbose output with spec reporter

+  Test the core features of clitest.py
+    ✓ Should exit 0 and report a pass for a valid, passing suite ✓ Should exit 1 and report a failure for a valid, failing suite ✓ Should correctly process the 'normalize' attribute ✓ Should correctly process the 'match=regex' attribute ✓ Should correctly apply environment variables to subprocesses ✓ Should fail gracefully if the suite file is not found ✓ Should fail gracefully if the suite file is invalid XML ✓ Should show a usage error when no arguments are given ✓ Should produce valid TAP subtest output for multiple suites ✓ Should produce verbose output with --verbose flag ✓ Should show usage error for mutually exclusive flags --verbose and --quiet ✓ Should list tests with --list-tests flag and not run them

   20 tests run, 20 passing, 0 failing
 ```